harness/terraform-provider-harness/docs/resources/platform_service.md

 # harness_platform_service (Resource)

-Resource for creating a Harness project.
+Resource for creating a Harness service.

 ### References:
 - For details on how to onboard with Terraform, please see [Harness Terraform Provider Overview](https://developer.harness.io/docs/platform/terraform/harness-terraform-provider-overview/)